-(b) Registration with Philippine Economic Zone Authority (PEZA)
+22.1 Registration with Philippine Economic Zone Authority (PEZA)

 SMC is registered with the PEZA as an Ecozone Facilities Enterprise at the Laguna International Industrial Park - Special Economic Zone (LIIP - SEZ).
 As an Ecozone Facilities Enterprise, SMC shall lease its building in LIIP - SEZ to PEZA-registered export enterprises located therein.
 SMC is subject to 5% tax on gross income earned on such facilities in lieu of all national and local taxes.
+In 2022, however, SMC did not have transactions with PEZA-registered entities.